Shadorc/RPiTube/README.md

 | |\ \| |   | | | | |_| | |_) |  __/
 \_| \_\_|   |_| \_/\__,_|_.__/ \___|
 ```
-I was curious whether it was possible to replicate Chromecast functionality without relying on the official API.
+I was curious to see if it was possible to replicate Chromecast functionality without relying on the official API.
 This small project demonstrates how to launch a YouTube video from a smartphone to a Chromecast using a Raspberry Pi.
+It’s more of a proof of concept than a practical solution, mainly due to the delay it introduces before the video starts casting.

+I tested it on my desktop using WSL, where it took about 1 minute to load a 1h15min video (1006 MB), a significant improvement over the 3 minutes it took to load a 12-minute video on my Raspberry Pi 3.
+If I ever get my hands on a cheap Raspberry Pi 5, it might just be fast enough to make this approach viable.

 ## Requirements
 - Raspberry Pi 3 or above